view of Reykjavik colorful rooftops

 How to get around Reykjavik with kids

-If you are driving from the airport, you can leave the car both at designated on-street parking areas in town or in parking lots, for an hourly or daily fee.
 Car seats are compulsory in Iceland and the country has very clear rules on what seats are or are not suitable for each age.
-You can find all the official info here also useful if you are planning on using taxis (handy but very expensive in Iceland).
+You can find all the official info here also helpful if you are planning on using taxis (handy but costly in Iceland).

 I hope you enjoyed this family guide to Reykjavik with kids.
 Safe travels!